dave-fernandes/ECGClassifier/README.md

 #### Bayesian Model

 This model used the same network architecture as the convolutional (CNN) model above.
-However, the weights were stochastic, and posterior distributions of weights were trained using the Flipout method \(Wen, Vicol, Ba, Tran, \& Grosse, 2018\)[https://arxiv.org/abs/1803.04386].
+However, the weights were stochastic, and posterior distributions of weights were trained using the Flipout method [\(Wen, Vicol, Ba, Tran, \& Grosse, 2018\)](https://arxiv.org/abs/1803.04386).

 ### Training
 The CNN and RNN models were trained for 8000 parameter updates with a mini-batch size of 200 using the Adam optimizer with exponential learning rate decay.
 See notebook for parameter values.
 The RNN model took about 10x longer to train (wall time) than the CNN model.